How Can We Help?

 Practice philosophy:

-• Students are encouraged to rewatch videos, correct practice problems, teach back, then go to the next worksheet for more practice
+• Instructors must use their own judgment to determine when mastery is achieved.
+They can encourage students to rewatch videos, correct practice problems, teach back, and then proceed to the next worksheet for more practice.

 • Repeat the process as necessary